Aston Martin in Formula One: Customer Mercedes power units (2021–2025)

+An interactive 3D model of the Aston Martin AMR23 (click on it to interact).

 In January 2020, a funding investment from Racing Point owner Lawrence Stroll into Aston Martin saw him take a 16.7% stake in the company.
 This resulted in the commercial rebranding of Racing Point UK's Racing Point F1 Team into Aston Martin F1 Team for the 2021 season.
 As part of the rebrand, the team switched their racing colour of BWT pink to a modern iteration of Aston Martin's British racing green.
 Cognizant was also announced as the team's new title sponsor in January 2021.
 The Aston Martin AMR21 was unveiled in March 2021 and became the first Aston Martin-branded Formula One car after a 61-year absence.
 The team competes with Mercedes power units, which it has done under its various names since 2009.

 Sergio Pérez was under contract to drive for them until 2022, but he was replaced by four-time World Drivers' Champion Sebastian Vettel, who previously drove at Ferrari, for the 2021 championship.
-He teamed up with Lance Stroll, son of owner Lawrence Stroll to complete the driver lineup.
+He teamed up with Lance Stroll, son of owner Lawrence Stroll, to complete the driver lineup.
 The team had also signed Nico Hülkenberg as their reserve and development driver.

 Vettel earned Aston Martin's first podium by finishing second in the Azerbaijan Grand Prix.
 Vettel finished second again in the Hungarian Grand Prix, but was disqualified due to a fuel sample issue.
 In June 2021, Team Principal Otmar Szafnauer confirmed that the team will expand its workforce from 535 to 800 employees.

+Also in June, they announced a partnership with the organisation Racing Pride, an NGO (non-governmental organization) dedicated to promoting LGBTQ+ inclusivity throughout the motorsport world.
+During the 2021 French Grand Prix, their logo was displayed on both cars.
 In September 2021, Aston Martin confirmed they would compete in 2022 with an unchanged driver lineup.
 In January 2022, Team Principal Otmar Szafnauer left after having spent 12 years with the team.
 Mike Krack, who had previously worked on BMW and Porsche motorsport teams, was announced as his replacement in the same month.
 In February 2022, Aramco was announced as the team's joint title sponsor after having secured a long-term partnership deal.
 In December 2023, Aramco signed a new five-year agreement to become an exclusive title sponsor for the team, while Cognizant would remain as a strategic partner.